 “Stairway” is already scary.
-The music is so beautiful and haunting and superior to anything else that supernatural influence actually does seem plausible in this instance.
+The music is so beautiful and haunting and superior to anything else that supernatural influence actually does seem plausible.
 “Stairway” is the Hamlet of rock.
 Therefore, Satanic.
 And then there’s the lyrics—famously nonsensical and inane, and therefore mysterious.
 Therefore, Satanic.
 But within that overall inane lyric-scape there are parts that do make sense, and these are actually scary, and actually do sound Satanic.

 It gets worse:

 Piper!?
 Pan is the very image of Satan.
-And the wide-eyed zombie slaves want to be led.
+And the Horned Piper’s wide-eyed zombie slaves want to be led.
 Their devil worship is intentional and premeditated!
-And this voluntary soul-selling is, again, going on inside of an eerie emotional space—this time, a forest echoing with laughter, which is just about the scariest image possible for anti-hippie pigs and dogs.
+And this voluntary soul-selling is, again, going on inside of an eerie emotional space—this time, a forest echoing with laughter, which is just about the scariest image possible for anti-hippie

-Finally, there is the climax.
+We now come to the climax of the Satanic message.
 Unlike the haunted forest images of the preceding verses, which are Wicker Man-scary, what comes next is scary by being nonsensical.
 The reason: Robert Plant’s brain was being controlled at that moment by Satan, because only this amalgam of phonemes could produce the most incredible sustained Satanic backwards “message” in human history: